bbauska/UC-Davis-Inter-jQuery/readme.md

   style="border: 2px solid gray; width:50%;" />
 </p>

-Next, it&apos;s about following the directions to make the flex slider work, and you can come back to the flex slider website and I recommend that you do this.
+Next, it&apos;s about following the directions to make the Flex slider work, and you can come back to the Flexslider website and I recommend that you do this.
 Even though I&apos;m going to walk through doing it with you, it&apos;s good to sort of come in here and see how these directions are written and to understand what the steps are.